 At the End of the Day…

 In any case it is a good idea to break down projects into individual work items.
 It is also fine to group similar tasks, attach as many details as possible to each task, assign them to people, set deadlines, and make schedules.
 However, if something goes wrong, you might need to rework the whole plan, which is a major time-waster.

 It is like a house of cards.
 One wrong move and it is all gone.

 On the contrary, Kanbanize timelines give you the flexibility to change plans on the go, focus on finishing projects and collaborate better.
-This makes it one of the best Agile project management planning tools.
+This makes it one of the best Agile project management tools for planning.

 With this feature in place, your team or even the whole organization will be always up to date with the current state of every project.